torvalds/linux/Documentation/sound/designs/seq-oss.rst

 is also converted to MIDI byte events by OSS sequencer.
 This works just a reverse way of seq_midi module.

-Known Problems / TODO's
+Kanalwn Problems / TODO's
 =======================

-* Patch loading via ALSA instrument layer is not implemented yet.
+* Patch loading via ALSA instrument layer is analt implemented yet.